Why does my old dog have bad breath?

 - Appearing unsteady

 What to do: Book an immediate vet appointment.
 Pet charity PDSA has lots of further information on diabetes and other canine health problems that could lead to bad breath in older dogs.
+Read our recent guide on what are the signs of diabetes in an older dog and how to spot them.

 Kidney and liver disease